HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 Whilst advanced capabilities continue to be used sparingly, likely due to slow implementor support, the oldest capabilities like Web Share are starting to show up as well, and even more niche UX features like 'window-controls-overlay' are starting to show up in the data.
 Slowly but surely these features are being commoditized.

-If we look back to the last Almanac that had a PWA chapter, these are the things we can notice:
+If we look back to the last Web Almanac that had a PWA chapter, these are the things we can notice:

 - 2 more browsers (Safari and Firefox) have support for web apps.
 - Service worker controlled pages have gone up around 20% for all PWA websites from 2022.